I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Maybe you are on a road trip in the Balkans or just want to get to know a new city?
 The Slovenian capital is perfect for a short trip.
-I’ll show you which sights in Ljubljana you can discover in one day and share my tips for a fairytale destination that took my heart by storm!
+I’ll show you which sights you can discover in Ljubljana in one day and give you my tips for a fairytale destination that has taken my heart by storm!

 History of Ljubljana

 Ljubljana has had a turbulent past and you wouldn’t believe how much history there is in this relatively small capital with just under 300,000 inhabitants.
 The first pile dwellings were built here as early as 3600 BC.
 In Greek mythology, Ljubljana became famous because the Greek hero Jason is said to have defeated a dragon at the source of the Ljubljanica River after stealing the Golden Fleece.
-Therefore, the dragon is still the heraldic animal of Ljubljana and appears again and again in the cityscape.
+This is why the dragon is still Ljubljana’s heraldic animal to this day and appears repeatedly in the cityscape.

-Later, the Romans founded the settlement of Emona here in 14 A.D., but it disappeared from the scene after the invasion of the Slavs around 600.
+The Romans later founded the settlement of Emona here in 14 AD, but it disappeared from the scene again after the Slavic invasion around 600.
 Today, for example, the street name Emonska cesta in the middle of the old town reminds us of this.

-In the course of history, Ljubljana was sometimes Austrian (the German name of the city, “Laibach”, comes from this time), sometimes Italian, sometimes French, and in a very inglorious part of the history also German.
-In 1945, Slovenia then became part of the People’s Republic of Yugoslavia; in 1991, it became the first of the Yugoslav republics to become independent and, except for a ten-day war, was mostly spared the severe period of the Yugoslav war.
+In the course of history, Ljubljana has been Austrian (the German name of the city, “Laibach”, comes from this period), Italian, French and, in a very inglorious part of its history, German, as a result of political wrangling, world wars and the occupations associated with them.
+In 1945, Slovenia became part of the People’s Republic of Yugoslavia; in 1991, it became the first of the Yugoslav republics to gain independence and, apart from a ten-day war, was largely spared the hardships of the Yugoslav war.

 Sights in Ljubljana